UniversitaDellaCalabria/uniAuth/docs/contents/general_description.rst

 Implementation specific Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- no restart is needed on new matadata store or SP;
+- no restart is needed when add a new metadata or Service Provider Definition;
 - Full Internazionalization support (i18n);
 - Interactive Metadata Store definitions through the Admin Backend UI;
 - Interactive ServiceProvider definition through the Admin Backend UI;